jayk-gupta/web-resources-project/README.md

 ## 👉 Running the Project Locally
 1. Open a terminal or command prompt on your computer.
 2. Navigate to the directory where the repository was cloned.
-3. Run the following command: `npm install` (This command installs the project dependencies).
+3. Run the following command: `pnpm install` (This command installs the project dependencies).
-4. After the installation is complete, run the following command: `npm run dev` (This command launches the project in your local browser or terminal).
+4. After the installation is complete, run the following command: `pnpm run dev` (This command launches the project in your local browser or terminal).

 ## 💪 Adding new resource
 1. Navigate to the `src/database`.